 For EM to work well, we will often see these guys in the mix:

-- Lactic acid bacteria: the guys that turn foods acidic
+- Lactic acid bacteria: the bacteria that turn foods acidic like in yogurt

 - Yeast: those found in bread yeast or beer yeast